jackmassimiEdu/cs1666_organization/teams/Farming.md

 ### Economy

 The Economy Simulation incorporates multiple machine learning concepts to produce a dynamic and realistic economy.
 Most games have an “a priori” based price system that is put in place by the developers.
 Our game will use reinforcement learning and other variables to produce a realistic economy based on raw and produced resources, abundance of resources, incentives to pay expenses, and interactions with the player and other vendors.
 This allows the economy to represent optimal prices for a given environment rather than fixed values.

+The paper for this can be seen [here](http://ianparberry.com/pubs/econ.pdf).
+We will implement our economy based on the details of this paper.
+The player should be able to interact with merchants as described in this paper.
+The merchant will create a bid.
+After the player sells an item, the merchant will update their prices as described in the price update from bid section.

 ### Genetics